Eureka Physical Therapy Eureka, CA

 Authors: V Vasques, M Garcia, E Cortes

-Title: A new proposal to deal with facial lipodistrophy (LD) = loss of facial fat
+Title: A new proposal to deal with facial lipodystrophy (LD) = loss of facial fat

-Background: The highly active antiretroviral therapy (HAART) is effective, but lipodistrophy (LD), mainly from face, is an adverse event that interferes with the self-esteem and the adherence to treatment.
-As there is no treatment available for that condition, we study a muscular facial hypertrophy to fill the space left from the fat wasting.
+Background: The highly active antiretroviral therapy (HAART) is effective, but lipodystrophy (LD), mainly from the face, is an adverse event that interferes with the self-esteem and the adherence to treatment.
+As there is no treatment available for that condition, we study muscular facial hypertrophy to fill the space left from the fat wasting.

-Methods: We accompanied 6 male patients, with age ranging from 34 to 57 years, 2 with mild, 2 with moderate and 2 with severe LD.
+Methods: We accompanied 6 male patients, with age ranging from 34 to 57 years, 2 with mild, 2 with moderate, and 2 with severe LD.
 Their time on antiretroviral therapy ranged from 2 to 7 years.
 The time of LD appearance was difficult to ascertain.
-To study the improvement in LD we made a protocol based on the phonological evaluation of the subjects, that included suction, mastication, deglutition and respiration, besides to the bio-mechanical alignment of phonological organs (lips, tongue, cheeks, mandibles, soft and hard palate and teeth).
+To study the improvement in LD we made a protocol based on the phonological evaluation of the subjects, which included suction, mastication, deglutition, and respiration, besides the biomechanical alignment of phonological organs (lips, tongue, cheeks, mandibles, soft and hard palate and teeth).
 Each patient had a picture taken on resting facial position and smiling, before and 3 months after starting treatment.
-We used the orofacial mio-functional therapy to strength the facial muscles, working out cheeks, lips and tongue.
+We used the orofacial Mio-functional therapy to strengthen the facial muscles, working out cheeks, lips, and tongue.
 The subjects were followed once a week for the first month by the phonologist, doing the exercises for 30 minutes 3 times a day at home.
 They were then followed every 2 weeks.